AhmedAbdLMoaty/SushiZen-Web-Ordering-System/README.md

 ✅ All major endpoints are implemented
 ✅ Controllers are connected to simple in-memory stores
 ✅ Models are generated from YAML DTOs
-✅ Ready for integration with the Angular frontend in the next lab

 ---

-## 👤 Author

 Course: Information Systems Modelling (ISM)
 Lab 02 – Spring Boot API Implementation